 Both dogs and cats can become jealous if they feel they’re not getting enough attention.
 Make sure you’re spending quality time with both pets to prevent feelings of neglect.
 Create separate bonding times for each pet, ensuring they both feel loved and cared for.

-6. Conclusion: Creating a Harmonious Home for Both Dogs and Cats
+6. Creating a Harmonious Home for Both Dogs and Cats

 Raising dogs and cats together in the same household can be a rewarding experience, but it requires careful planning, patience, and commitment.
 By understanding their natural differences, introducing them properly, and managing their coexistence with separate spaces and positive reinforcement, you can create a peaceful and happy environment for both pets.
 With time, your dog and cat may not only tolerate each other but form a unique bond that enriches your household in ways you never expected.